 2. Hang Ten And Go Surfing In Ireland

 Okay, you may think the idea of surfing in Ireland is a little bit nuts, but it is totally a must-do to add to any Ireland itinerary.
 It is one of those adrenaline pumping things to do in Ireland that you will never forget.
 Surfing in Ireland is fun for both beginners and experienced surfers alike.
 You have to don your wetsuit and pack your swimsuit in your suitcase before you receive an easy introductory lesson on a massive and easy-to-use surfboard.
 Instructors are kind and informative because they want you to have fun and love surfing in Ireland as part of your Ireland itinerary.
+If you would prefer to kayak, the sport is also popular in Ireland!

 If you have surfed before or are a professional, simply find a reputable company to rent your surfboard from and possibly go with a guide for some suggestions.
 For example, surfing in Donegal is unmatched in Ireland because of the lovely waves, stunning views, and enjoyable experience for both newbies and experienced surfers alike.
 If part of your group wants to add surfing to your Ireland itinerary while the other half doesn’t, no worries!
 Watching your friends and family surf in Ireland while you enjoy the view from one of Ireland’s many pristine beaches is just as fulfilling!